 This year’s Critical Times workshop will take the form of a week-long research-led intensive that engages with contemporary questions around movement – as a technology that connects spaces, places, ideas, bodies and the law.
-Organised by a consortium of partner institutions from leading universities on four continents, the workshop presents an opportunity to think critically and creatively about the relations between im/mobilities and justice, about the entanglements of movement with questions of meaning and power, and about law’s own patterns of motion – across multiple contexts, scales and situations.
+Organised by a consortium of partner institutions from leading universities on five continents, the workshop presents an opportunity to think critically and creatively about the relations between im/mobilities and justice, about the entanglements of movement with questions of meaning and power, and about law’s own patterns of motion – across multiple contexts, scales and situations.

 The workshop carves out a distinct interdisciplinary space where law, the humanities, and critical theory come together in illuminating new ways.
 Like the Möbius strip, it is a form that expresses mobility, potential, and surprising juxtapositions.